-Screen diagnostics, Menu 1, settings.
+Screen diagnostics, Menu 1, Details On.

 Soft- key Name Range/ value Default value Description Activate with hidden button 1 MENU 1 - 3 1 2 DIAGNOSTIC On/off Off Start self diagnostics procedure, The results will be shown in the 'test results' frame, and advice based on the results, will be displayed in 'possible reasons'.
-More info in section "Typical diagnostic screen contents." on page 61.
+More info in section "Typical diagnostic screen contents." on page 60.
 Note : Diagnostics not available in Demo/Simulate mode.
-3 DPT RANGE 10 - 230 m 100 m Depth range to be used in the oscillogram window to adjust the time base of the scope, and depth of conventional echo sounder picture (when enabled).
-4 RECORDINGS On/Off Off If necessary, the user can log all relevant raw data to the Compact Flash disk.
+3 DETAILS ON/OFF OFF Details Off: Only diagnostics results shown Details On: Doppler signal and frequency of each channel shown for diagnostics use 4 RECORDINGS On/Off Off If necessary, the user can log all relevant raw data to the Compact Flash disk.
 This data will be stored in an internal proprietary format that can be analysed upon request.
-5 MEAN VALUE WT/BT WT Toggle between WT and BT for the information showing mean frequency and deviation for last 100 samples.
-6 SCOPE Disabled, wt ch1, wt ch3, wt ch4, bt ch1, bt ch3, bt ch4.
+5 DPT RANGE 5-150m 50m Depth range to be used in the digitizing scope.
+6 DIGITIZING Disabled, wt ch1, wt ch3, wt ch4, bt ch1, bt ch3, bt ch4.
 Disabled This function allows to display oscillogram in the graphical window from any channel in both water track and bottom track modes.
 It will allow examining shape and amplitude of the returned signal in each individual channel.
 Note : This function delays signal processing and must be set to "Disabled" during normal operation to reduce latency of the system.
 Yes, (2 beeps)